efifogel/sgal/README.md

 * libxxf86vm-dev

-## List of selected packages in cygwin
+## List of selected packages in cygwin (PLATFORM=windows)
 * ImageMagick
 * ImageMagick devel
 * pkg-config
 * g++
 * flex
 * bison
+Don't forget to set the BOOST_INC_DIR to the path of the boost include.